Asemonea stella: Distribution and habitat

+Asemonea species have a wide Species distribution, living across Africa, Asia and as far as Australia.
 Asemonea stella can be found in Kenya, South Africa and Tanzania, as well as Australia where it has been introduced.
 The male holotype was found in a garden in the Kenyan coastal town of Kilifi in 1977.
-A female paratype was discovered close by in 1974, in hedge in open farmland about 200 m from the sea.
-The first examples from Tanzania were a female first found in 1995 in a pitfall trap in scrub of Dichrostachys plants and a male discovered amongst grass in Senegalia senegal woodland in 1996.
-The spider was first identified in South Africa based on a specimen from the eastern shore of Shokwe Pan in the Ndumo Game Reserve collected in 2000, which demonstrated that the species thrives amongst semiaquatic vegetation.
+A female paratype was discovered close by, in 1974, in hedges in open farmland about 600 ft from the sea.
+The first examples from Tanzania were a female found in 1995 in a pitfall trap in scrub of Dichrostachys plants and a male discovered amongst grass in Senegalia senegal woodland in 1996.
+The first identification in South Africa was based on a specimen from the eastern shore of Shokwe Pan in the Ndumo Game Reserve collected in 2000, which demonstrated that the species thrives amongst semiaquatic vegetation.
+Its conservation status is considered of least concern.

 Spiders, like Asemonea stella, can be transported by global trade networks over vast distances.
 As they are smaller than vertebrates, the spiders are less likely to be intentional travellers, usually travel as hitchhikers as part of the global trade in goods.
 As global trade has increased, so the number of introduced species has increased, not just in numbers but in distance travelled.
 Asemonea stella is one of those that has expanded beyond its natural habitat.
-The spider was found near Darwin, Australia, in 1965, the first example found in the country and the first time this spider has been found outside Africa.
+The spider was found near Darwin, Australia, in 1965 and identified in 2000, the first example found in the country and the first time this spider has been seen outside Africa.